 An unauthorised person is not:

-- a person who holds a current working with children check or working with children card; or
+- a person who holds a current working with children check or working with children card

-- a parent or family member of a child who is being educated and cared for by you; or
+- a parent or family member of a child who is being educated and cared for by you

-- an authorised nominee of a parent or family member of a child who is being educated and cared for; or
+- an authorised nominee of a parent or family member of a child who is being educated and cared for

-- in the case of an emergency, medical personnel or emergency services personnel; or
+- in the case of an emergency, medical personnel or emergency services personnel

 - a person who is permitted under the relevant working with children law to remain at the service premises without holding a working with children check or card.